 - Eccentric Heel Drop: 3 sets x 10 reps/side

-This calf workout is available for free in the StrengthLog workout app.
+This calf workout is available for free in our workout tracker app.

 StrengthLog is 100 % free, but our premium version offers additional benefits.